 As the United States National Park Service turns 105 years old, Apple has determined now is the right time to celebrate.
 The company today has announced a new initiative that will see many of its services promoting the national parks throughout the United States.
 And that includes the Apple Pay collaboration that we reported on earlier this week.

 The Apple Books app is an excellent way to catch up on some reading, especially if you own an iPad.
 There are plenty of e-books available on Apple Books, but you cannot donate or pass on a book to someone after you're done reading it.
 You'd have to pass on the iPad, which isn't very ideal.
-Luckily, Apple allows you to share your Books with family members thanks to Family Sharing.
+Luckily, Apple allows you to share your digital books with family members thanks to Family Sharing.

 Do you get recommendations for books from friends?
 Do you often come across a book that looks good while browsing the Books Store?
 Would you like to start reading the next book in a series when you finish your current one?
 It can be just as easy to forget the books you want to read as the movies you want to watch.